truecharts/public/charts/stable/paperless-ngx/docs/how-to.md

 ## Requirements

-- Installation of the TrueCharts Catalog, starting [here](/manual/SCALE/guides/getting-started)
+- Installation of the TrueCharts Catalog, starting [here](/platforms/scale/guides/getting-started/) and the required operators (Prometheus-Operator and Cloudnative-PG).
-- [`Cloudnative-PG`
-  operator](/manual/SCALE/guides/getting-started/#cnpgprometheus-system-installation-and-migration-guide-for-older-users)
 - Paperless-ngx TrueCharts Chart

 ## Media Storage

 - If you plan on importing documents into Paperless-ngx via a network share, for example from a computer or scanner, it is recommended to set up an `NFS Share` for the shared folder.
-See the [NFS Shares guide](/manual/SCALE/guides/nfs-share) for further information.
+See the [NFS Shares guide](/platforms/scale/guides/nfs-share) for further information.

 ## Install Paperless inside TrueNAS SCALE